 Just as we’ve all been worried about the cost-of-living crisis, the characters of La bohème were too.
 The plot follows four bohemians living in Paris.
 Their worlds are turned upside down when Mimì knocks on their door and quickly falls in love with Rodolfo.
 We discover that Mimì is gravely ill and Rodolfo is unable to support her.
 It’s a tragic story of young love, friendship, mortality and heartbreak.

 Seven leading singers and directors named La bohème as one of Puccini’s best operas.
-And we named the best recordings of Puccini’s La bohème here.
+And we named the best recordings of La bohème here.

 More best operas for beginners

-La traviata by Verdi
+5. La traviata

 Quite a few of our choices are rather tragic, but heightened emotions are the name of the game when it comes to opera.
 Verdi's La traviata is no different, telling the tragic love story between Alfredo Germont and the courtesan Violetta.

-Set against the backdrop of a divided upper-class society, their love is illicit and threatens to destroy the Germont name.
+Against the backdrop of a divided upper-class society, their love is illicit and threatens to destroy the Germont name.
 Again, it’s helpful to have a film to hand for an entry into an opera.
 And, like La bohème, La Traviata has enjoyed new life on the big screen.
 In 2001, its story was adapted for the film Moulin Rouge!.

-The Barber of Seville by Rossini
+6. The Barber of Seville

-Last in our list of best operas for beginners is one that will bring a bit of light relief for all you opera beginners.
+Second-last in our list of best operas for beginners is one that will bring a bit of light relief for all you opera beginners.
 The Barber of Seville is a frivolous, fizzy feast of fun, packed full of wit, excitement and vocal fireworks.
 Rossini’s most famous opera focuses on a barber, Figaro.
 He must help Count Almaviva prise his love Rosina away from her evil, manipulative guardian, Dr Bartolo.
-It combines vocal jollities with physical comedy, making The Barber of Seville an opera for all the family to enjoy.
+The opera combines vocal jollities with physical comedy, making The Barber of Seville an opera for all the family to enjoy.

 Set in Rome, the story centres on a singer, Floria Tosca, who is in love with Mario Cavaradossi - a painter, and a Republican.
 To complicate matters, Tosca herself is desired by Baron Scarpia, the ultra-disciplinarian chief of police.